inSight

 Guided by our design findings and inspired by the familiar presence of framed photos in the elderly’s homes we visited, we imagined the device to resemble a photo frame to help blend in better with the existing décor of their homes.

-When one wipes his or her screen, audio and visual cues are generated.
-The other party can respond by wiping away his or her screen which then becomes unobscured to start communicating.
+One can then respond by wiping away his or her screen which then becomes unobscured to start communicating.

 Mimicking the process of condensation, the screens will fade back to their original obscured states after a period of inactivity to ensure that privacy is automatically maintained.